ashutoshmjain/gita/src/knower.md

 >
 > This approach is fundamental to the **security and fairness** of Bitcoin: it makes the mining process probabilistic and unpredictable, preventing any miner from having a guaranteed shortcut or advantage beyond raw computational power.

 Think of Manas as a secure a fair method to determine "Identity" except this means "hard work".
-We will delve into connection of this idea with "Karmyoga" in later chapters.
+We will delve into connection of this idea with "Karmyoga" in later chapters - suffice to say here is this hard work provides Rajas the industrious nature to choose one duality out of many possibilities.
+This also means our minds are designed to chase random desires in order for us to determine who we are.
+Controlling the mind is hard.
+How then we do something useful with a focused mind ?
+That is where the idea of consciousness comes in - our senses are there to ground us in reality - to make our observations objective to the extent possible.

 ### The Evolution of Consciousness